What actually happens at Up Helly Aa?

 Tears of mirth are more likely as the night rolls on and more than 40 squads of guizers visit a dozen halls in rotation.
 They're all invited guests at what are still private parties – apart from a couple of halls where tickets are on sale to the general public.

 At every hall each squad performs its 'act', perhaps a skit on local events, a dance display in spectacular costume, or a topical send-up of a popular TV show or pop group.

-Every guizer has a duty (as the 'Up Helly Aa Song' says) to dance with at least one of the ladies in the hall, before taking yet another dram, soaked up with vast quantities of mutton soup and bannocks.
+Every guizer has a duty (as the 'Up Helly Aa Song' says) to dance with guests in the hall, before taking yet another dram, soaked up with vast quantities of mutton soup and bannocks.